ekrsulov/ttpe/doc/docs/plugins/catalog/minimap.md

 - Bird's-eye view of entire canvas
 - Viewport indicator
 - Click to jump to location
+- Double-click to zoom into a specific area
 - Scales with canvas content
 - Always visible (global panel)